Anti-symplectic involution and Floer cohomology: Appendix: Review of Kuranishi structure -- orientation and group action

-as $\Gamma_q$-equivariant bundles on $V_{pq}$. \end{defn} \begin{defn} Let $\CM$ be a space with Kuranishi structure with a tangent bundle.
+as $\Gamma_q$-equivariant bundles on a neighborhood of $V_{pq}\cap s_q^{-1}(0)$.
+(See also Chapter 2 \cite{foootech}.) \end{defn} \begin{defn} Let $\CM$ be a space with Kuranishi structure with a tangent bundle.
 We say that the Kuranishi structure on $\CM$ is {\it orientable} if there is a trivialization of

 which is compatible with the isomorphism (\ref{dfiber}) and whose homotopy class is preserved by the $\Gamma_p$-action.
 The {\it orientation} is the choice of the homotopy class of such a trivialization. \end{defn} Pick such a trivialization.
+Suppose that $s_p$ is transverse to zero at $p$.
 Then we define an orientation on the zero locus $s_p^{-1}(0)$ of the Kuranishi map $s_p$, which may be assumed so that $p \in s^{-1}_p(0)$, by the following equation:

 Since we pick a trivialization of $\Lambda^{\text{\rm top}}E^*_p \otimes \Lambda^{\text{\rm top}}TV_p$ as in Definition \ref{def:oriKura}, the above equality determines an orientation on $s_p^{-1}(0)$, and also on $s_p^{-1}(0)/\Gamma_p$.
-See Section 8.2 \cite{fooobook} for more detailed explanation of orientation on a space with Kuranishi structure.
+See Section 8.2 \cite{fooobook2} for more detailed explanation of orientation on a space with Kuranishi structure.